 Ribosomal amplicon library preparation

-First, the V4 region of the community 16S ribosomal DNA was amplified with 515F and 926R primers using the Phusion High-Fidelity PCR kit from New England BioLabs.
+The V4 region of the community 16S ribosomal DNA was amplified with 515F and 926R primers using the Phusion High-Fidelity PCR kit (New England BioLabs).
 The PCR mixture was put together according to the kit specifications with a total reaction volume of 50ul, and using the recommended DMSO component.
 40ng of environmental DNA was used as the template.
 The PCR was performed with the following cycle: 30 seconds at 98°C, followed by 20 cycles of 10 seconds at 98°C, 15 seconds at 55°C and 15 seconds at 72°C, and with a final step of 5 min at 72°C. 10ul of the reaction was run out on a 2% agarose gel using the 1kb Plus DNA Ladder kit from New England BioLabs to verify that the reaction worked.
 If viable ~411bp amplicons were produced, the product was then cleaned up with DNA-binding Sera-Mag SpeedBeads from GE Healthcase Life Sciences.
 40ul of Sera-Mag beads were added to the remaining 40ul of PCR product and incubated 5 minutes at room temperature.
 The tubes were then placed on a magnetic rack for 3 minutes and then the beads were washed gently 2 times with 200ul of 80% ethanol.
 After drying the beads for 5 minutes, the DNA was eluted in 20ul of UltraPure water for 3 minutes.
 MiSeq sequencing adapters and unique barcodes were then added to the purified rDNA amplicons with a second PCR reaction.
-Finally, the samples were quantified again with the Qubit dsDNA HS Assay Kit from Invitrogen, pooled together to equal molarity, and sequenced on a MiSeq sequencer.
+Finally, the samples were quantified again with the Qubit dsDNA HS Assay Kit from Invitrogen, pooled together to equal molarity, and sequenced on a MiSeq Illumina platform at (see Victoria paper) sequencer.
+Where?
+How?

 Amplicon sequencing analysis pipeline